nvdk/ember-fastboot-proxy-service/README.md

 GZIP: 'false'
 CHUNKED: 'false'
 ```
+## Quirks
-### Quirks
+### Redirects
-Redirects.
 E.g. your server redirects https to http.
 As a workaround some additional mapping is needed to make sure the rendering by the fastboot app works.
 (If you have better solution, let me know)
 In docker-compose
 ```
 services: